 Athletic therapy is the treatment of injuries related to sport and exercise

-Athletic therapy is both a subdiscipline of kinesiology as well as a stand-alone clinical profession.
+Athletic therapy is a stand-alone clinical profession.
 Kinesiology is a science-based field including both research and clinical therapy, athletic therapy is clinic-based.

-Compared to a kinesiologist who is versed in all human movement including healthy lifestyle, rehab, training and conditioning, exercise with chronic illness for all ages; an athletic therapist focuses on assessment and rehabilitation for the muscles, bones, joints.
-Injuries and rehab resulting from sports or any physical activity are in the wheelhouse of athletic therapy.
+Compared to a kinesiologist who is versed in all human movement including healthy lifestyle, rehab, athletic training and conditioning, exercise with chronic illness for all ages; an athletic therapist works on prevention, assessment and intervention in sports injuries.

 Are kinesiologists also athletic therapists?

 No. Athletic therapy is its own post-secondary discipline and therapy.
 In a sports environment kinesiologists do athletic training whereas athletic therapists are first responders for sports injuries.

 What education and certification do kinesiologists and athletic therapists need